evancz/guide.elm-lang.org/README.md

 # An Introduction to Elm

-Elm is a function language for web programming.
+**Elm is a functional language that compiles to JavaScript.** It competes with projects like React as a tool for creating websites and web apps.

-## Functional Programming
+## Why a *functional* language?

-On some level, I do not care about functional programming.
-I care that Elm users can make delightful apps quickly and easily.
-I care that they can maintain their codebases as requirements change and their project evolves.
-Ultimately, I care about engineering.
-Making something excellent and making it well.
+On some level, functional programming is not that important for Elm.
+Elm is *really* about making delightful apps quickly.
+It is about maintaining great codebases as projects evolve and grow.
+Ultimately, it is about making excellent products and making them well.

-In Elm this means:
+So forget about functional programming.
+Elm is about:

   - No runtime errors in practice.
   - Friendly error messages that help you add features more quickly.